OpenRCT2/Localisation/README.md

 ### Checking & testing strings in-game
 You can always test the translated strings in-game before publishing a pull request.
 This can be especially handy to see if the strings fits the window.<br/>
-To do this, go to the directory where OpenRCT2 resides (not to be confused with the directory where it saves your parks and config!), then go to `data/language` and replace the existing file with your updated version.
+To do this, go to the directory where OpenRCT2 resides (not to be confused with the directory where it saves your parks and config!
+On Windows it's usually `%USERPROFILE%\Documents\OpenRCT2`), then go to `data/language` and replace the existing file with your updated version.

 ### Language Status
 | Newest strings can be found in [issues](https://github.com/OpenRCT2/Localisation/issues) |